 As an extension of my very brief history of Buddhism, I wanted to talk about this subject.
-The key to understanding Buddhism is a huge volume of texts called sutras or suttas, (経, kyō in Japanese or jīng in Chinese).
-Unlike Western religions, which derive their teachings from a particular book, or a set of books, the sutras in Buddhism are a very large collection of teachings and sermons.
-Some are very short, a few paragraphs, some are very long and complicated.
-Sometimes these are organized into collections, but it depends on which branch of Buddhism, and which volumes of sutras they inherited in that tradition.
-Altogether, the entire collection is called the Tripitaka (Sanskrit) or Tipitika (Pali), which means “Triple Basket” because the other “baskets” are the monastic training rules among other texts.
+The key to understanding the religion of Buddhism is through a huge volume of texts called sutras or suttas, (経, kyō in Japanese or jīng in Chinese).
+Contrast this with Western religions, which derive their teachings from one particular book, or a set of books.
+Some Buddhist sutras are very short, comprising a few paragraphs, while some are very long and complicated.
+Sometimes sutras are organized into collections, but it depends on which branch of Buddhism, and which volumes of sutras they inherited in that tradition.
+Altogether, the entire collection is called the Tripitaka (Sanskrit) or Tipitika (Pali), which means “Triple Basket” because the other “baskets” are the monastic training rules and philosophical treatises.

-In ancient Indian culture (500 BC), people did not like to write down sacred teachings, because people thought this would cheapen them.
-Receipts, invoices, and political texts were written down, but sacred texts were memorized by followers.
+In ancient Indian culture (500 BC), people did not like to write down sacred teachings because people thought this would cheapen them.
+Receipts, invoices, and political texts were written down, but sacred texts were instead memorized by followers.
 This was true with Buddhism, but also other religions at the time, including the ancient Vedic religion.
-Hinduism didn’t exist yet, and wouldn’t until much later.
+Hinduism as we know it didn’t exist yet, and wouldn’t until much later.

 Anyway, a single, written sutra like the one shown above took tremendous work to copy faithfully letter by letter, and was not a trivial task.
 A person had to be knowledgeable of Sanskrit and had to have the time and resources to copy everything letter by letter.
 Try copying your favorite book by hand onto a notepad, and you’ll see how hard this is.